ant-design/ant-design/docs/spec/layout.en-US.md

 Home page is usually the first step for a user to understand a website or the products.
 Generally, home page consists of product drawings, brief product introductions, and user login interfaces.
 In the design, we recommend you to:

-- keep the copywriting clear and simply, which helps you better express the ideas.
+- Keep the copywriting clear and simply, which helps you better express the ideas.
-- use intuitive pictures for a product, which helps to deepen a user's understanding and impression.
+- Use intuitive pictures for a product, which helps to deepen a user's understanding and impression.

 ### Dashboard